See a SLIDESHOW of swimming hole photos in this state.

 DESCRIPTION | Blue Springs arises from a yawning cavern at the bottom of a transparent pool and runs as a broad stream about a 1/2 mile into the St. Johns River.
 The spring is sensitively developed but very accessible, with a

 raised boardwalk along much of the run.
 Elderly or disabled visitors, including wheelchair users, will find it very user friendly.
 The walk itself is a treat, through a shaded, tropical corridor with frequent views of the spring and several easy access points for swimmers.
-You can swim or snorkel down the run, letting the gentle current carry you along, under overhanging trees and spanish moss.
-IN winter, you may find manatees here - the state requires you to keep your distance from them when swimming.
-LINK TO STATE PARKS WEB SITE.
+You can swim or snorkel down the run, letting the gentle current carry you along, under overhanging trees and Spanish moss.
+In winter, you may find manatees here - the state requires you to keep your distance from them when swimming.

 |